 Custom Asset Library

 Being able to have your own object library has been one of the most-requested features from the community.
-With v2.9 we’re excited to announce that Enscape now supports custom assets!
+With Enscape v2.9 we’re excited to announce support for adding custom assets to the library!

 With the new Custom Asset Library, you can import your own models into Enscape and start to create personalised design experiences.
 Whether you wish to use bespoke furniture, branded items, or even a specific species of tree within your visualisations.